Nurse Licensure Compact

 - Uphold the licensure requirements in his/her home state.

-The rules and requirements of obtaining your compact nursing license can get complex if you plan on relocating.
+The rules and requirements of how to get your compact nursing license can get complex if you plan on relocating.
 Below is some helpful information to help guide you.

-Moving from a non-compact state to a nurse compact state:
+Moving from a non-compact nursing state to a nurse compact state:

 If you’re moving from a non-compact state to a compact state, you must apply for licensure via endorsement in your new home state.
 Your non-compact state license will remain active if you maintain licensure according to the laws of the nonparty state.

-Moving from a nurse compact state to a non-compact state:
+Moving from a nurse compact state to a non-compact nurse state:

 Moving from one nurse compact state to another: